jbobbylopez/hi/ROADMAP.md

 # Completed Features and Improvements #
 Knocking them down, one at a time..

+- [✅] Default icons ❌ and ✅ shouldn't be used in the code.
+Should be pulled from config.ini

 - [✅] Enable customization of output (colors, formatting of tables).
 This will help prevent the tool's output from becoming too mundane, and